jquery/jquery/README.md

 Essential Git
 -------------

-As the source code is handled by the version control system Git, it's useful to know some features used.
+As the source code is handled by the Git version control system, it's useful to know some features used.

 ### Cleaning ###